Digital GI Bill (DGIB)

 Context

-Users on the DGIB platform needed a clearer, more efficient way to manage SCO and POC.
-The existing interface was cluttered and confusing, making it difficult to add, edit, and confirm records.
+Users needed a clearer, more efficient way to manage SCOs and POCs, as the existing interface was cluttered and confusing, making it difficult to add, edit, and confirm records.
+This often caused errors and uncertainty about whether changes were saved.
+The redesign focused on improving usability and ensuring accessibility compliance.

-By introducing the following changes, the redesign resulted in a smoother, more intuitive experience with fewer errors and increased user satisfaction.
+The redesign delivered a smoother, more intuitive experience with fewer errors and higher user confidence by:

-Focused modals for adding and editing entries to reduce clutter
+Implementing focused modals for adding and editing entries to reduce visual clutter

 Key Takeaways